-Year Term Scheme ofwork Historical enquiry Historical understanding Chronological understanding • Vocabulary 6 Adv The Suffragettes A local history study.
+Year Term Scheme ofwork • Historical enquiry • Historical understanding Chronological understanding • Vocabulary 6 Adv The Suffragettes A local history study.
 I can explain the connections between the local activist Alice Hawkins, and National events at the time.
 I can describe how political and social events are linked.
 I can explain the significance of the First World war on women's suffrage.
 I understand that there were many causes I can describe the way that democracy has changed in Britain.
 I can explain some consequences of the suffrage movement in politics and democracy today.
 I can place women's suffrage accurately on a timeline I can arrange women's suffrage chronologically within British history.
 I can place developments in voting around the two World Wars Democracy Vote Electorate Suffrage Politics Political Government Parliament Democracy Campaign, Petition Protest Significance Cause Consequence 6 Lent Children in WW2 A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066.
 I can use what I already know about WW2 to generate questions I want to find the answers to.
 I can use photographs to suggest what has happened.
 I can use photographs to infer understanding about what WW2 was like.
 I can use propaganda to find out about life during the war.
 I can read quotes from Anne Frank's diary to gain insight into what life was like for Jews during the war.
 I can explain the basic facts of WW2, such as key events, which countries fought on which side and when it took place.
 I can explain what the Blitz was, why it happened and what Britain did to defend itself.
 I know what evacuation was and can explain some of the arguments for and against it.
 I know what rationing was, why it was necessary and how it impacted people's lives.
 I can identify foods that would and wouldn't have been available during WW2.
 I know what the Holocaust was and who was targeted by the Nazis.
 I know when the World Wars took place I can place both World Wars on a timeline.
 Decade World War I World War II Blitz Air raid Anderson shelter Blackout Evacuation Evacuee Rationing Holocaust Anne Frank Nazi

-I know the story of Anne Frank.I can suggest what life was like for ordinary people in Britain during WW2.
-6 F ^D en Life in Britain since 1948 A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066.
-I can suggest which decade a photo was taken in using historical clues.
-I know the difference between a primary and a secondary source I can suggest which sources I would need to consult to research different eras in British history.
-I can identify whether a source is a primary or secondary source.
-I can use primary and secondary sources to research different decades I can describe some of the features of life in Britain for each decade from the 1950s to the 1990s.
+I know the story of Anne Frank.
+I can suggest what life was like for ordinary people in Britain during WW2.
+6 Pen Life in Britain since 1948 A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066. a secondary source • .
+I can suggest which sources I would need to I can describe some of the features of life in Britain for each decade from the 1950s to the 1990s.
 I can suggest which changes have had the biggest impact in Britain since 1948.
-I can summarise the changes in Britain since 1948 • I can describe changes in Britain since 1948 chronologically Primary source Secondary source
+I can summarize the changes in Britain since 1948 • I can describe changes in Britain since 1948 chronologically Primary source Secondary source